The Best Things in Life Are Unexpected

-He turned away from me abruptly, his fists clenched at his sides.
+He faced the wall abruptly, his fists clenched at his sides.
 I could hear his teeth grinding together from across the room.
 I followed him.
 Now was not the time to let him run.

 He sighed, bowing his head.
 "Constantly I fight myself.
 I want… I want things that aren't…good for you."

-He reached for my face, his fingers brushing over my cheek so softly I felt the cold of his skin radiating against me more than the tremulous pressure of his touch.
+He brushed his fingers brushing over my cheek so softly I felt the cold of his skin radiating against me more than the tremulous pressure of his touch.
 I shivered and he dropped his hand with a despondent huff.

 "I want you."
 His eyes bored into mine, pitch black and naked with lust before they fell closed.
 "More than I should."